 Since entering NC the views have been more expansive with several lookout towers on top of the various balds (mountain tops) that allow for 360 degree views.

 There are definitely a lot of other northbound thru-hikers around but I've still gone 10 miles here and there without seeing anyone else, which is nice.
-By avoiding the trail shelters in the evening (there is generally a shelter every 10 miles or so) you can have a more wilderness experience.
-On a stormy night a shelter can be nice though.
+By avoiding the trail shelters (there is generally a shelter every 10 miles or so) you can have a more wilderness experience.
+I always prefer to disperse tent camp away from the shelters, there is less noise and less chance of getting sick.

 I'll be entering Great Smokey National Park after taking a rest day at Fontana Dam Village.